La Morte Vivante: Plot

-Barbara goes around the village asking about the woman in her photograph, but the answer is always the same: It is Catherine Valmont, and she died two years ago.
+Barbara goes around the village asking about the woman in the photographs she took, and the answer is always the same: it is Catherine Valmont, and she died two years ago.
 Greg thinks Barbara is making too much of it, and discourages her from investigating further.
 Meanwhile, Hélène tries to understand what is happening to Catherine, trying to teach her to speak again.
 Deciding to bring her victims, Hélène pretends to be out of fuel and flags down a helpful motorist, drawing her back to the mansion.
 Hélène offers the woman a drink and locks her in.
 The woman soon begins to panic, but Hélène throws her in the crypt, where Catherine grabs her and rips her stomach out.
-Soon after, Barbara shows up at the Valmont mansion, seeking Catherine.
+Soon after, Barbara shows up at the Valmont mansion, looking for Catherine.
 Unsettled by Catherine's behavior, she attempts to phone Greg, but Hélène confronts her.
 They argue, and Hélène tries to take Barbara's camera.
 Barbara flees.

 Catherine, now more in touch with her humanity, realizes that she must be destroyed.
 She begs Hélène to kill her, but Hélène instead goes back to the village, to bring Catherine another victim.
-Barbara sees Hélène and eventually convinces Greg to accompany her to the mansion, in order to help Catherine.
-Hélène tortures the kidnapped girl, but Catherine rejects the unwilling sacrifice and frees her, telling her to return to the village and seek help.
+Barbara sees Hélène and convinces Greg to accompany her to the mansion in order to help Catherine.
+Hélène tortures the girl she kidnapped, but Catherine rejects the unwilling sacrifice and frees her, telling her to return to the village and seek help.
 Drawn by the screams, Barbara and Greg go to investigate, but they are brutally murdered by Hélène.
 Overwhelmed by all the death and murder, Catherine attempts suicide, but she is rescued by Hélène, who offers herself to sate Catherine's hunger.
-Unable to resist, Catherine devours her friend alive.
+Unable to resist, Catherine devours her love alive.